There has been plenty of great cricket in the RLODC over the last week. The pinnacle was probably that dramatic Roses game. What a finish!

 The question I’d like to ask is one which I’m sure we’ve all had after a few pints in the pub.
 If England could have one cricketer, just one, from any other country then who would it be?

-So should this specialist be a batsman or a bowler?
-Although Jimmy Anderson is getting a little long in the tooth, and Stuart Broad isn’t exactly a spring chicken, I’d be inclined to choose a batsman.
+When it comes to England, however, I think we should be looking at a specialist batsman.
+Although Jimmy Anderson is getting a little long in the tooth, and Stuart Broad isn’t exactly a spring chicken, I still think a world class batsman would help the team more.
 Here’s why …

 England will always take wickets at home in friendly conditions; therefore a seamer like Josh Hazlewood or Trent Boult probably wouldn’t make too much difference.
 What’s more, although we’ve lacked an out-and-out quick like Pat Cummins in the past, Jofra Archer will be available to provide that extra pace in a few weeks’ time.